Louise Lancaster

 I offer one to one individual therapeutic counselling for adults of all ages and young people (aged 13+).

-I believe that counselling can benefit anyone.
+I believe that talking therapy can benefit anyone.
 It is an opportunity to reflect on who you are and how things are going, clarify goals and understand your past and potential future choices.
 It is not for a minority of troubled people with ‘mental health problems’ - the implication being that the majority, all those so-called ‘normal people’, have it all together - but for everyone, through different stages of their lives, variously coping with the ups and downs of being human and finding a way to live in this complex world.

 What is happening to you?